 What we don’t: Not always necessary for small boulders or flat landings.

-If you find yourself requiring multiple pads or boulder in areas with uneven landings, the Asana Pro Spotter is worth considering.
-Sure, it can’t replace a full-sized second pad in terms of protection, but a supplemental pad like the Pro Spotter will add versatility to any boulderer’s quiver.
-It’s worth noting that the colorway selection is fairly limited, and both the standard green and black designs are on backorder at the time of publishing, but Asana does offer a limited-run Grateful Dead collaboration that’s otherwise identical to the standard options.
-There's also a new, 1-inch-thick Beta Tester version available that ships for free.
-Within this category, it’s also worth checking out Metolius’ Shortstop, which is a lot smaller (36 x 23 in.) but cheaper at just $50.
+A supplemental pad is great for covering gaps between regular pads or for covering rocks that a climber could potentially hit but not land directly on top of.
+Sure, pads like the Asana Earthy can’t replace a full-sized second pad in terms of protection, but a supplemental pad like this will add versatility to any boulderer’s quiver.
+It’s worth noting that the color selection is limited to the mossy green color (Earthy) and black, though Asana does also have a limited-run Grateful Dead collaboration that’s otherwise identical to the standard options.
+And if you want something slightly thicker, the Versa Pad Pro is 1-inch thick and weighs just 2 pounds more.
+Within this category, it’s also worth checking out Metolius’ Shortstop, which is a lot smaller (36 x 23 in.) but also a lot cheaper.

 Kinetik Newton (Bouldering Crash Pads)Category: Regular